hmeng/the-gen-z-catechism/chapters/post-34.md

 ---
-layout: default
+layout: chapter
-title: "Post 34"
+title: "Post #34: What is faith?"
 ---
 # Post #34: What is faith?